Aaron98990/ways-of-the-game/spirit-of-the-game.md

 - For lower levels of the game, this is acceptable as the main purpose is to have fun and exercise.

 There is no need to kick the ball out for an injured player.
 - No one is obligated to kick the ball out of play for an injured player.
-The referee would stop play if they deem it serious.
+The referee will stop play if they deem it serious.

 ## Subjective